How do I order?

 What are the delivery times?

 Delivery times can be arranged to suit the customer.
-In peak times set delivery dates may be used.
+Our usual deliver days are Monday to Friday.

 Do I need to be there when you deliver?